hansroh/skitai/README.rst

     port = 5000
   )

-If you also want to view logs through console for spot developing, you run app.py with-v option.
+If you also want to view logs through console for spot developing, you run app.py without option.

 .. code:: bash

-  python3 app.py -v
+  python3 app.py

 Run with Process Name